Josh Howard Presents: SASQUATCH

 I was invited to take part in this illustrated prose anthology utilizing prose to expand the world of webcomic ongoing series.
 Since I tend to not work from the same page as others, both for good and ill, I tried to think about how to tell stories that fit, without stepping on ground that had been stepped on before.
 The result are two small stories that were fit into this anthology.
 Thanks to Scott Vaughn and Kane Gilmour for the invitation.

-Written mostly during my mother's hospice stay, and finished right before her passing, this book is my words about a semi fictionalized version of my life, illustrated in paintings by Simon Huelbeck, and with an end gallery of pen and ink illustrations by Mark Orluck.
-It is a work meant to be beautiful, and it is marred only by 4 typos that happened despite my paying four people to proof it.
-I knew I couldn't self edit, coming from the emotional content of the work, and the emotional place of my life.
-So please forgive those, but read the work, and understand, it is me, poured upon a page.
+I wrote this work as a personal journey, both a fictionalized autobiography, as well as a commentary upon the world.
+It was made amazing by the images, first by Simon Huelsbeck, a fine artist who kicked major ass.
+And then with a hopeful gallery by Mark Orluck, a beloved cousin of mine.
+This was written mostly during my mother's hospice stay, and finished right before her passing.
+It is a work meant to be beautiful, and it is marred by 4 typos that happened, due to my negligence of sorts.
+Please forgive those, but read the work, and understand, it is me, poured upon a page.
 Mark and Simon were wonderful partners to work with, and if I do ever work with people again collaboratively, I'd love to work with partners so kind and so talented.

 SORROW OF THE CTHULHU SPAWN